coral-xyz/anchor/docs/src/tutorials/tutorial-3.md

 ## Return values

 Solana currently has no way to return values from CPI, alas.
-However, one can approximate this by having the callee write return values to an account and the caller read that account to retrieve the return value.
+However, you can approximate this by having the callee write return values to an account and the caller read that account to retrieve the return value.
 In future work, Anchor should do this transparently.